kobotoolbox/docs/source/enketo.md

 Enketo is part of the OpenRosa/ODK ecosystem which means:

 1. Enketo can be combined with other tools to flexibly create a full-fledged information management system.
-This has resulted in the adoption of Enketo into KoBoToolBox.
+This has resulted in the adoption of Enketo into KoboToolbox.
 It also means that the Enketo Project can focus on just data collection and do this in the best way possible.
 2. Enketo does not require a long-term commitment by the user.

 ### What are the general features?